-This year’s ALLEA Scientific Symposium “Science in Times of Challenged Trust and Expertise” aims to debate the challenges posed to science in its role as a trusted source of evidence and expertise.
+The 2018 ALLEA Scientific Symposium “Science in Times of Challenged Trust and Expertise” aimed to debate the challenges posed to science in its role as a trusted source of evidence and expertise.

-Renowned scholars and an international audience will discuss underlying causes and consequences of the alleged loss of trust, as well as questions on how scientific evidence can and should be acquired and communicated across academic disciplines and traditions.
+Renowned scholars and an international audience discussed the underlying causes and consequences of the alleged loss of trust, as well as questions on how scientific evidence can and should be acquired and communicated across academic disciplines and traditions.

-The opening keynote will be delivered by Professor Susan Owens, Emeritus Professor of Environment and Policy at the University of Cambridge, whose current research projects have dealt extensively on the relations between science and politics, and the role of knowledge, evidence, ideas and advice in policy formation and change.
-Further keynote speakers are incoming ALLEA President Antonio Loprieno from the Swiss Academies of Arts and Sciences, and José van Dijck, President of the Royal Netherlands Academy of Arts and Sciences.
-All presentations will be critically discussed by outstanding Bulgarian and international experts in this field.
+The opening keynote was delivered by Professor Susan Owens, Emeritus Professor of Environment and Policy at the University of Cambridge, whose current research projects have dealt extensively on the relations between science and politics, and the role of knowledge, evidence, ideas and advice in policy formation and change.
+Further keynote speakers were Antonio Loprieno, President of ALLEA and of the Swiss Academies of Arts and Sciences, and José van Dijck, former President of the Royal Netherlands Academy of Arts and Sciences.
+All presentations were critically discussed by outstanding Bulgarian and international experts in this field.

 ALLEA Working Group Truth, Trust and Expertise